-Yes No N/A Pro oject: 1.
-Does the and be a. he project benefit very-low income households (50% low AMI) through one of the following: Operations & maintenance costs of housing projects or units within housing projects eligible to receive WA State Housing Trust Funds, and that require a supplement to rental income to cover ongoing operating expenses; Acquisition, construction or rehabilitation of c. d. housing projects; Rental assistance; and Operating costs for emergency shelters 2.
-Does the a. b. he project meet the AHGP funding priorities?
-Projects supporting building operations and maintenance costs and operating costs for emergency shelters.
-Housing activity that serves extremely low-income households with incomes at or below 30% AMI. ls t the proje ect eligible for AHGP Funds?
+Yes No N/A

+Project:

+1. Does the project benefit very-low income households (50%

+and below AMI) through one of the following:

+a.
+Operations & maintenance costs of housing

+projects or units within housing projects eligible to

+receive WA State Housing Trust Funds, and that

+require a supplement to rental income to cover

+ongoing operating expenses;

+b.
+Acquisition, construction or rehabilitation of

+housing projects;

+c.
+Rental assistance; and

+d.
+Operating costs for emergency shelters

+2. Does the project meet the AHGP funding priorities?

+Projects supporting building operations and

+maintenance costs and operating costs for

+emergency shelters.

+b.
+Housing activity that serves extremely low-income

+households with incomes at or below 30% AMI.

+Is the project eligible for AHGP Funds?